tomhmoses/fun2/LectureNotes/introduction.lagda.md

  1. In Agda all computations must terminate.

 ## Plan of this introductory handout

+In this handout we give a taste of Agda, anticipating things that we will learn in future handouts.

  1. We will show you some examples of Agda code.